nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 * The practice will record any new data for manual re-entry after Go Live and when the cutover ends

-{%- capture lesson_learnt_1 -%}
-**During the ‘cut-over’, any data that is entered into the old system will not automatically transfer to your target supplier’s system**.
-Hence, it is important to plan for it ahead of time, usually a few weeks prior to your ‘cut-over’ date.
-{%- endcapture -%}

-{%- include inset.html content=lesson_learnt_1 accessibility_text="Lesson learnt" markdown=true -%}

 ## Planning for the cut-over